 Soon enough, students find a way to fake it in such a way that they satisfy the requirements of learning measurement (grades, exams, etc.) without actually mastering the subject in question.

 This is an important problem.
 Students are burning out with stress because of the pressure to perform and get the right grades.
-This is a far cry from the original universities in Western civilization that were established as places of learning and cultural preservation where it mattered more that you learned, engaged with the world, and thought openly and freely more than it mattered how that was measured.
+This is a far cry from the original universities in Western civilization.
+People established these as places of learning and cultural preservation where it mattered more that you learned, engaged with the world, and thought openly and freely more than it mattered how you measured that.

 Restrictions For Your Own Good